 This is a dedicated article on the topic of Innovation and Entrepreneurship.
-Adjoining resources also emphasize innovation and entrepreneurship as drivers of adaptation and resilience.
-This article is a part of the #Youth4ClimateLive Educational Toolkit and will be updated throughout the series as new episodes roll out.
+Adjoining resources emphasize innovation and entrepreneurship as drivers of adaptation and resilience.
+This article is a part of the #Youth4ClimateLive Educational Toolkit.

 Tackling the climate crisis and creating a sustainable future depend on groundbreaking innovation across all sectors: clean energy, financial tools, business models, policy ideas, low-carbon technologies, and more.
 Together, we can accelerate the transition to a green economy in a way that leaves no one behind.